AboutUs/devblog/_posts/2011-04-19-our-continuous-integration-is-a-big-red-flashing-light.markdown

 I went to the meetup and sat down with Paul to get some help with the Teensy.
 I flashed his [USB Serial](http://www.pjrc.com/teensy/usb_serial.html) shell onto the microcontroller.
-With this code installed on the Teensy I could plug it into a USB, and toggle built in LED on or off with shell commands like this:
+With this code installed on the Teensy I could plug it into a USB, and toggle the built in LED on or off with shell commands like this:

     echo "d6=1" > /dev/cu.usbmodem12341
     echo "d6=0" > /dev/cu.usbmodem12341